HTML Editor Component

 The beginning of the year is a good time to update your passwords.
 Create a phrase to add length and strength to your security.

 Create a unique passphrase for each account and device.
 And if you still have default passwords anywhere resolve to change them today!

-Resolution: I will forward suspicious texts to 7726.
+Resolution: I will forward suspicious texts to my carrier.